kmptkp/claude-export/README.md

  4. Follow the below steps depending on which output type you'd like.

 > [!IMPORTANT]
-> Always be careful when pasting code into the console.
-Only paste code from trusted sources, as it can be used to execute malicious code.
+> Always be careful when pasting code into your browser, as it can be used to execute malicious code.
 > You can explore this repository and verify the code before pasting it into the console, or clone and build the code yourself.

 ### JSON